joquijada/windows-node-js-node-gyp/README.md

 * **File(s) Changed** Nothing changed, I just added the missing `*.h` files in the place where Microsoft SDK expects them.
 In my case I'm using `Visual Studio 2017 Professional`, and this is the parent path where I put them: `C:\Program Files (x86)\Microsoft Visual Studio\2017\Professional\VC\Tools\MSVC\14.15.26726\include`.
 You'll have to do some digging to see exactly what version you're using and the path to put them in.
 I just Google'ed around for that.
-For your convenience I've checked the [header files I needed in this repo](.include/), find him [here](.include/).
+For your convenience I've checked the [header files I needed in this repo](.include/), find them [here](.include/).
 They follow the same relative folder hierarchy that they should be in once installed into their final destination on the target machine.
 I found many of the missing `*.h` files at [https://raw.githubusercontent.com/nodejs](https://raw.githubusercontent.com/nodejs).
 Others came with `node-gyp`, but I was able to find them only in a special area of the Windows "cache" that may be something like `C:\Users\<your user id>\AppData\Local\node-gyp\Cache\11.9.0\include` or `C:\Users\<your user id>\.node-gyp\11.9.0\include\node`

 * **Issue Description** Some of the `C++` in `<your module>/node_modules/re2/lib/` will fail to compile until all missing header (`*.h`) files are found, simple as that and no way around it.
 I guess it's a fact of life for those of us having to develop Node.js on Windows machines.
 Perhaps soon the Node.js team will address this in a more automated manner.